 Kimya is a singer/songwriter from Washington whose style is commonly classified as anti-folk.
 More specifically, Kimya makes acoustic, lo-fi pop songs — usually armed with only her guitar and her girlish singing voice — with revealing, guileless, even cutesy lyrics.
-Her subject matter ranges from death and diseases to pop culture references and poop jokes.
+Her subject matter ranges from death and diseases to pop culture references and ranting about the negative health effects of wheat.

 - I'm Sorry Sometimes I'm Mean (2002)